Overview(Page originally by CharlesD)

 Since High Point is one of the State Highpoints and is easily accessible from several large metropolitan areas, it gets a lot of peakbagger traffic.

 Red TapeBetween Memorial Day and Labor Day, High Point State Park collects fees to drive up the park road when the tower is open (see overview above).
-The fee is $5 on weekdays and $10 on weekends.
+The fee is $5 on weekdays and $10 on weekends per vehicle for New Jersey residents, $10 / $20 for out-of-state visitors.
 There is no charge to walk-in visitors or cyclists.
+Fall is perhaps the best time to visit as access is free and the leaves can be spectacular.

 Additionally, there is no fee to park at the A.T. trailhead on Route 23, but overnight parkers have to register at the park office.
 The office closes at 4 pm, so get there before that or you're out of luck and may be towed!

-When To ClimbAlthough the summit obelisk is only open during the summer months, High Point State Park can be enjoyed throughout the year.
+When To ClimbAlthough the summit obelisk is only open during the summer and early fall, High Point State Park can be enjoyed throughout the year.
 The Appalachian Trail is, of course, open year round and the State Park is a popular area for cross-country skiing in the heart of winter.
 Roads in the vicinity of the Park are well-maintained during the snowy months.

 Visitors should be careful during hunting season, however, as portions of the Park are open to hunters.
 Blaze Orange is suggested during the month of November.